Home

 Here is how I responded to my friend in India:

 "Thanks for the question....
 Although I can't speak for anyone else I can only speak for what I would do (or have done in the past).
 You didn't say how much mechanical ability and/or resources you have necessary to rebuild or simply keep the Jeep going.
 I also don't know the standard of living in your country...but $3000 is a relatively small amount here in America (depending on the overall condition of the Jeep).
 That being said I am of the opinion that one needs to start somewhere, and if the price is right there would at least be a potential learning experience.
 How much time, effort and expense you put into your project can vary greatly, again depending on your personal abilities.
-Also, if your Jeep will be your primary means of transportation or more of a hobby will need to be considered as well.
+Also, if your Jeep will be your primary means of transportation, or more of a hobby, that will need to be considered as well.

 Well, my visitor wrote back that he was indeed buying that old Jeep and seemed genuinely excited.
 (I would be too!)

-The time, effort and money required to rebuild, fix or just maintain old Jeeps can quickly take the fun out of owning one...but if you are as Jeep Crazy as I am...these old relics still get the adrenalin pumping with thoughts of rebuilding to specs or creating a great trail rig.
+The time, effort and money required to rebuild, fix or just maintain old Jeeps can quickly take the fun out of owning one...but if you are as Jeep Crazy as I am...these old relics still get the adrenalin pumping with thoughts of rebuilding to specs, or creating a great trail rig.

 Newer Jeeps have more modern technology, durability and comfort than the old Jeeps had, and frankly may be the better choice for most of us.

-So it seems the answer to "old Jeeps versus newer Jeeps" all depends on one's individual desire, financial status, technical skills, comfort level and needs...which when you break it all down can apply to either one...or both.
+So it seems the answer to "old Jeeps versus newer Jeeps" all depends on one's individual desire, financial status, technical skills, comfort level, and needs...which when you break it all down can apply to either one...or both.

 What do you think?.......